-David specialises in employment law, personal injury (with a particular focus on occupational disease) and clinical negligence.
+David is a highly experienced and respected practitioner who specialises in employment law, occupational disease and clinical negligence.

 - In April 2022 David successfully defended an NHS Trust at a three-day hearing against claims of constructive dismissal and breach of contract following a medical practitioner being disciplined for misuse of social media and for breaching the Trust’s clinical record keeping policy.

 - In January 2022 David successfully defended a large retailer against an unfair redundancy claim in which the claimant had alleged that the redundancy was due to malice/a vendetta.

 - In December 2021 David successfully defended a large manufacturer against a claim for unfair and wrongful dismissal following the dismissal of an employee accused of watching a football match during work without authorisation.